mazyMax/hmdecide/README.md

 # Iteration 1 Readme Note:
-# Note: Final submitted code is in the hao-sw branch!
+# Note: Final submitted code for iteration one is in the hao-sw branch!

 ### 1. Team Member Names
 Sixuan Wang: sw3513 <br />